 When you are preparing for the winter, your outdoor plants or patios are not just the only spots that you need to work on.
 Your gazebo is associated with all those summer afternoons where you go out to relax, read or ding on a warm evening.
 So you will need to give it some attention before you finally abandon it for the winter.
 Now if you properly winterize your gazebo, it can really help you avoid costly winter damages such as warped or splintered wood.
 Additionally, doing annual maintenance on your gazebo can help keep it looking fresh and useful all year round.
-Below is some step-by-step guide that you can follow which will help you to winterize your gazebo properly this year:
+Below is a step-by-step guide that you can use to prepare your gazebo properly for the winter:

 1. Remove All Furniture

-If you have a large number of chairs and tables out in your gazebo, it is definitely time to remove them.
-Get them wrapped up and placed in the garage or your storage shed.
-If you leave your furniture out with your gazebo, it will not only affect the durability of the furniture itself but it could also cause a great deal of damage to the structural integrity of your gazebo especially if they are buffeted around and inside.
-Therefore, the first step in winterizing your gazebo is to remove all the furniture and have them well protected in storage space.
+If you have items like a table with chairs, pillows, or a storage box in your gazebo, it is definitely time to remove them.
+Get them out and store them in a safe place like a garage or your storage shed.
+If you leave items in your gazebo, they can not only be affected by the winter weather but if they are not tight up well the wind can blow them around and damage the gazebo.
+Therefore, the first step in winterizing your gazebo is to remove all the furniture and have them in well-protected storage space.

-In addition, for gazebos with soft tops, leaving fallen leaves on the top of the canopy material can lead to degradation of the waterproofing level.
-When the leaves rot, it reduces the effectiveness of the Polyurethane coating present on the fabric that serves as waterproof for the material of the gazebo canopy.
-Therefore, make sure you get rid of any leaves, twigs, dirt and/or other debris from the floor and the walls of your gazebo, especially at the end of fall, when it is certain that you won't use it again for the year- to avoid double stress.
+In addition, for gazebos with soft tops, leaving leaves on the roof can lead to the downgrading of the waterproofing level.
+When the leaves are left they can start to rot, and this rotting process will eat away the Polyurethane coating on the soft top that makes it waterproof.
+Therefore, make sure you get rid of any leaves, twigs, dirt, and/or other debris from the floor and the walls of your gazebo, especially at the end of fall, when it is certain that you won't use it again for the year.
 To get rid of any surface debris that your broom might have missed, you can make use of a pressure washer and hose the gazebo down with water.
 Make sure you focus the spray on the cracks between boards and other hard to reach spaces.

 3. Get rid of the Cobwebs and Wipe down the Structure

-This is yet another important step in winterizing your gazebo.
-Wiping down your gazebo will help you remove all the cobwebs that you can find and this will give your entire structure a clean look.
-Since your structure has been left for a while, chances are, spiders and other insects would have turned the corners into their homes, so getting rid of this is very important.
-This will help you make sure that there are no pests or insects turning your gazebo into their winter homes.
+An essential step in preparing the gazebo for the winter is to wipe it down and remove any cobwebs, bird droppings, or other insect-related dirt that you can find.
+Since your structure has been left for a while, chances are, spiders and other insects would have turned corners into their homes, so getting rid of this is very important.
 Also, clear out the cobwebs on the walls of your structure and clean any spaces around the benches and steps.
-Don’t let the snow build up so much before you do this.
-It might get difficult during winter.
+Don't let the snow build up so much before you do this.
+It might get difficult during the winter period.

 4. Remove Snow from the Roof

-As beautiful as watching the snow pile up on the top of your gazebo might look, the reality of this is that the melting snow can actually cause serious structural damage regardless of the kind of material that your gazebo is made from.
-Therefore, you have to make sure you find time to get rid of all the snow that has gathered on the top of your structure.
-This will be very important because when the snow melts, the water it produces will be absorbed by the gazebo, which would cause rotting or deterioration that could easily destroy the structural integrity of your gazebo.
-Asides destroying the structural integrity, the weight of the snow on top of your gazebo could also affect the frame legs or even cause the roof of your gazebo to collapse under the sheer weight of it.
-Closely packed snow on top of the canopy usually takes much time to melt, and this will cause problems for a longer time.
+As beautiful as snow on the top of your gazebo might look, the reality of this is that the weight of the snow can actually cause serious structural damage regardless of the kind of material that your gazebo is made from.
+Therefore, you have to make sure you find time to regularly get rid of all the snow that has gathered on the top of your structure.
+Depending on the strength of the gazebo, it can collapse, similar to some buildings that have to much snow on it.
+Another reason is that when the temperature rises and the snow melts, the water snow combination will increase the chance of rotting.
+The more compact snow there is, the longer this process can last until all have been melted.

-5. Make Use of Bungee Cords in order to tie down the Structure
+5. Make Use of flexible Cords in order to tie down the Structure

-During winter, it can get quite windy especially in some states, so it may be advisable to make use of bungee cords in order to tie down your gazebo to avoid damage to your structure.
-If there are some areas that are already loose, you can fix them with a helping hand so that they do not keep flapping around.
-It will be of great help especially when the wind rises.
+During winter some areas can see a lot of wind, so it may be advisable to make use of bungee cords or any other flexible cord to strengthen and fix your gazebo to the ground to avoid damage to your structure.
+If there are some areas that are already loose fix them as soon as possible, before the problem get worse when the wind rises.

 Here are some further tips to winterizing your gazebo:

-- For other dirt’s like algae, mildew or other stubborn grime or buildup signs, scrub them away with a natural bristle brush or a plastic brush with a solution of warm water and mild liquid soap or any mold remover.
+For other dirt like algae, mildew, or other stubborn grime or buildup signs, scrub them away with a natural bristle brush or a plastic brush with a solution of warm water and mild liquid soap or any mold remover.
 Don't use a wire brush to clean your gazebo.
 If you are using detergent to get rid of stains, fill up a 2-gallon bucket with water and add 2 to 3 tablespoons of your liquid detergent, then mix well before use.